 If you need to cash a money order, the best place to do so is at your own bank, though some grocery stores, check cashing stores, and others will also cash one.
 Note that most Western Union and MoneyGram agents can only sell money orders; they usually can’t cash them.
-To find places to cash a money order, see our article Where Can I Cash a Money Order?.
-If you’d rather skip to the specific for a certain type of money order, we’ve also written specifically on how to cash Western Union, MoneyGram, and Postal money orders.
+To find places to cash a money order, see our article Where Can I Cash a Money Order?
+If you’re interested in a specific type of money order, see our other articles about how to cash Western Union, MoneyGram, and Postal money orders.

 Does Target do money orders?
-Target does not sell money orders, but there are many similar businesses that do — including big-box stores very similar to Target.
-You can purchase money orders at many banks, credit unions, post offices, pharmacies, and convenience stores, or at large-format chain retailers like Fred Meyer, Meijer, Kmart, and Walmart.
+Target does not sell money orders, but there are similar businesses that do, including Kmart and Walmart.
+You can purchase money orders at many banks, credit unions, post offices, pharmacies, and convenience stores.
 While banks typically charge $5 per money order, you can generally buy a money order at big-box stores for less than $1 for up to $1,000.
 Most locations accept only cash and debit cards as payment for money orders.
 To learn more about exact pricing and payment options, contact your store directly.
 You might also be interested in our article: 24-Hour Money Order: Where to Get a Money Order 24 Hours a Day.